sahib139/Quiz_App/README.md

-# Welcome to Quiz App
+# Welcome to the Quiz App

 ## Project Setup
 - clone the project on your local.